Glatzli/model_comparison_codes/Model_description_daniel.md

 - maybe add subset for variables to minimize data

 REGRIDDING:
-- probably 6th grid in grid file right one, how to define in gendis?
+- probably 6th grid in grid file is the right one, how to define in gendis?
-- how to generate grid file with "gridfile"? -> I get only very long useless output!
+- how to generate grid file with "gridfile" command? -> I get only very long useless output!

 DOMAIN extent (from clat & clon bnds to degree):
 lat: 42.67218 - 49.728592